 It can be bad enough having a period every month; many of us get a range of PMS or premenstrual syndrome symptoms like menstrual cramps, irritability and mood swings, but period bloating is another level of challenge: do we really have to go through that as well?

 If you’re feeling bloated, you’re not alone.
 According to Diana Bitner, M.D., an obstetrician-gynecologist based in Michigan, about 70 percent of women experience bloating as a PMS symptom too.
 Feeling bloated can make you very uncomfortable and also negatively affect your self-confidence; it can make you feel like you've gained weight with a swollen stomach.
 However, the good news is that there are things you can do to help.
+You may want to try our WUKA High Waist, with a 45% stretch around your waist.
+Super comfortable, especially on those bloated days.

-As we know we now have our very own WUKA ambasaador who happened to be a doctor.
+We have our very own WUKA ambasaador who happened to be a doctor.
 Each month we ask her a question related to our blog and get an expertise opinion.
 So we asked Dr Larisa Corda one question that really bugged us.
 Is menstrual bloating same as pregnancy bloating?

 Her anwers is right at the bottom of this article...